 Disney Frozen Inspired Wedding in Lake Tahoe

-So I'll say it like a mom about her kids...
-Not to say I don't love all my brides, but sweet Olivia is one of my favorites.
+This Tahoe winter wedding will be hard to beat, it was so gorgeous.
+I’ll say it like a mom about her kids… Not to say I don’t love all my brides, but sweet Olivia is one of my favorites.

 It was clear that she valued the overall experience and look at their wedding and truly cared about her photos.
 When I get a text about what ring boxes look best in photos, or flies out from Phoenix and wants to meet me months before the wedding, details like these are amazing to a photographer.
 (You’re great too Brandon, you went along with it all!).